 - Establishing a vision for a facility with long- and short-term goals

-- Setting a plan for different departments and planning for potential challenges
+- Devising plans for different departments and planning for potential challenges

 Depending on their specific job description, medical and health services managers can also be in charge of administrative duties, including:

-- Creating budgets for various units and departments and making sure each one stays within their allotted budget
+- Creating budgets for various units and departments and making sure they are adhered to

 - Keeping a record of how many patients are receiving care in the facility